-We have audited the accompanying consolidated balance sheets of Retrophin, Inc. and Subsidiary (a development stage company) (the "Company") as of December 31, 2013 and 2012 and the related consolidated statements of operations and comprehensive loss, changes in shareholders' deficit and cash flows for the years ended December 31, 2013 and 2012, and for the period from March 11, 2011 (inception) through December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Retrophin, Inc. and Subsidiary (a development stage company) (the "Company") as of December 31, 2013 (restated) and 2012, and the related consolidated statements of operations and comprehensive loss, changes in stockholders' deficit and cash flows for the years ended December 31, 2013 (restated) and 2012, and for the period from March 11, 2011 (inception) through December 31, 2013 (restated).
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.